 Assessment of intestinal permeability is performed both in vivo and ex vivo for determining the intestinal barrier function to both large and small molecules.
 There are many factors that go into generating the intestinal barrier and permeability.
-First, the lumen where antigens and bacteria are degraded by gastric acid and pancreatic enzymes and are moved along by motilty.
-Next, as covered in Chapter 2 there is the commensal microbes of the microbiome that prevents colonization of pathogenic bacteria.
-Close to the epithelium there is the unstirred water layer, glycocalyx and mucus layer.
-Here, the Paneth cells secrete antimicrobial products and the enterocytes produce IgA to prevent bacterial adhesion.
-Below this are the epithelial cells that are separated by tight junctions.
-There are three different groups of proteins that make up the tight junctions.
-The integral membrane proteins, including the claudin family, measured in this thesis, forming the paracellular pore.
-The claudins are associated with the occludins.
-There are also junctional complex proteins and cell cytoskeleton structures.
+First, the lumen where antigens and bacteria are degraded by gastric acid and pancreatic enzymes and are moved along by motilty.278 Next, as covered in Chapter 2 there is the commensal microbes of the microbiome that prevents colonization of pathogenic bacteria.278 Close to the epithelium there is the unstirred water layer, glycocalyx and mucus layer.278 Here, the Paneth cells secrete antimicrobial products and the enterocytes produce IgA to prevent bacterial adhesion.278 Below this are the epithelial cells that are separated by tight junctions.278 There are three different groups of proteins that make up the tight junctions.
+The integral membrane proteins, including the claudin family, measured in this thesis, forming the paracellular pore.278 The claudins are associated with the occludins.278 There are also junctional complex proteins and cell cytoskeleton structures.278

-Intestinal permeability can be changed by neuroimmune modulation, with immune cell products like interleukins changing paracellular permeability by changing claudin expression.
-These neuroimmune modulators can also increase macro-pinocytosis and effect the transcellular permeability.
-These mechanisms include changes in tight junction proteins and function.
+Intestinal permeability can be changed by neuroimmune modulation, with immune cell products like interleukins changing paracellular permeability by changing claudin expression.278 These neuroimmune modulators can also increase macro-pinocytosis and effect the transcellular permeability.278 These mechanisms include changes in tight junction proteins and function.

 The microbiome, pathogenic bacteria, inflammation and the immune system play major roles in intestinal permeability and barrier function.
-Dysbiosis changes the signals like SCFAs for barrier function.
-Inflammation and increased pro-inflammatory cytokines can alter permeability.
-Increased epithelial cell shedding can impact barrier function.
+Dysbiosis changes the signals like SCFAs for barrier function.278 Inflammation and increased pro-inflammatory cytokines can alter permeability.278 Increased epithelial cell shedding can impact barrier function.^{278, 279}

-Interestingly, bacteria endotoxin lipopolysaccharides (LPS) recognition by TLR4 on the basal side of the colon can increase paracellular permeability, while TLR2 recognition can decrease paracellular permeability.
-Therefore LPS when crossing the intestinal barrier causes increased paracellular permeability while flagellin recognized by TLR2 would decrease this.
+Interestingly, bacteria endotoxin lipopolysaccharides (LPS) recognition by TLR4 on the basal side of the colon can increase paracellular permeability, while TLR2 recognition can decrease paracellular permeability.280 Therefore LPS when crossing the intestinal barrier causes increased paracellular permeability while flagellin recognized by TLR2 would decrease this.280

 There is both paracellular and transcellular permeability.
-Paracellular permeability is a passive transport process across an epithelium through the intercellular spaces between epithelial cells.
-It is regulated by tight junctions for the movement of water, solutes and immune cells between the epithelial and endothelial cells.
-The paracellular barrier restricts passage of solutes larger than 3 nm (up to 10-20 kDa) in radius, but transports ions, water and larger hydrophilic compounds.
-Transcellular transport is by transcytosis, selectively transports macromolecules across the endothelium, including albumin, albumin-bound ligands, PEG and hormones.
-Transcellular transport is used by small hydrophilic and lipophilic compounds, like glucose.
-LPS can potentially cross the leaky gut by endocytosis, with transcellular transport, but in general it is believed that bacteria cross between the epithelial cells utilizing paracellular transport.
+Paracellular permeability is a passive transport process across an epithelium through the intercellular spaces between epithelial cells.281 It is regulated by tight junctions for the movement of water, solutes and immune cells between the epithelial and endothelial cells.282 The paracellular barrier restricts passage of solutes larger than 3 nm (up to 10-20 kDa) in radius, but transports ions, water and larger hydrophilic compounds.^{283, 284} Transcellular transport is by transcytosis, selectively transports macromolecules across the endothelium, including albumin, albumin-bound ligands, PEG and hormones.283 Transcellular transport is used by small hydrophilic and lipophilic compounds, like glucose.284 LPS can potentially cross the leaky gut by endocytosis, with transcellular transport, but in general it is believed that bacteria cross between the epithelial cells utilizing paracellular transport.284 jejunum.
+It is very important that samples are taken from the same location.
+In this thesis, samples are always taken from the same location of the jejunum, and none of the piglets had ileum present to be sampled inaccurately.
+As mentioned above, tissue viability is a huge issue with Üssing, being that samples have to be transported instantly for analysis, along with issues with tissue sampling.
+When sampling the tissue, especially in post-surgical models, there can be high levels of adhesions that when broken up can impair the tissue viability.
+Another issue is the large amount of intestine needed, with SBS animals, especially those with low levels of intestinal lengthening occurring from the treatment, along with many other small bowel samples being taken, this can lead to minimal extra tissue remaining for Üssing.